matloff/fasteR/README.md

 might bias the age coefficient downward.
 Thus great care must be taken in interpreting coefficients in the Description setting.
 For Prediction, it is not much of an issue.

+> **Your Turn:** In the **mtcars** data, fit a linear model of the
+> regression of MPG against weight and horsepower; what is the estimated
+> effect of 100 pounds of extra weight, for fixed horsepower?

 ## <a name="less15"> </a> Lesson 19: Baseball Player Analysis (cont'd.)